wlsdn2749/Lightning-CoreRL/readme.md

 # Lightning Core RL
 This repository is created for personal study and research purposes, containing code and examples of various reinforcement learning algorithms.
-Here, we will implement and experiment with different reinforcement learning algorithms using the [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) framework. framework.
+Here, we will implement and experiment with different reinforcement learning algorithms using the [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) framework.

 ## Algorithms